HomeDing/homeding.github.io/elements/analog.md

 **rawvalue** - This is the original value from the ADC pin.

-**value** - When no mapping boundaries are given this is equal the rawvalue.
+**value** - When no mapping boundaries are given this is equal the raw value.
 When mapping boundaries are given this is the calculated value.

 **reference** - This is 1 when the value is above the reference value otherwise 0.